Her Campus Logo Her Campus Logo

 You will however, come across from time to time actual experts on TikTok who do answer questions, give reassuring advice, and multiple solutions to see what works for you.
 You will have people who are logical and genuinely want to help without bombarding you with insane scenarios.
 Learning to not project these things into your relationship can be a huge lifesaver!

 Hi!
 My name is Catherine.
-I’m a sophomore at UTSA, and I’m majoring in English.
+I’m a junior at UTSA, and I’m majoring in English with a minor in communications.
 I love to write, and I excited to bring you interesting articles.
-From make up recommendations to advice on important issues.
+From make-up recommendations to advice on important issues.